Coursedog

 • In this blank workflow, we see that there is an Author, but there are not any other Steps involved with the workflow.

-Step 2: To create a step, click “+ Add New Step”.
+• To add a standard step, click “+ Add New Step”.

 Step 3: